 Cornell Jackson took over as the Miners' running backs coach in 2013 after serving in the same capacity at Purdue over the previous four seasons.

-UTEP featured a lethal ground game this past season, compiling 200+ yards in seven contests and 300+ yards four times.
-Aaron Jones became the ninth player in school history to run for 1,000 yards in a season.
-The Earl Campbell Tyler Rose Award honorable mention rated 24th in the FBS with 110.1 yards per game and went over the century mark six times in 2014, including a career-high 237 yards in the season opener versus New Mexico.
+UTEP featured a lethal ground game during the 2014 season, compiling 200+ yards in seven contests and 300+ yards four times.
+Jones became the ninth player in school history to run for 1,000 yards in a season.
+The Earl Campbell Tyler Rose Award honorable mention honoree rated 24th in the FBS with 110.1 yards per game and went over the century mark six times in 2014, including a career-high 237 yards in the season opener versus New Mexico.

 Far from a one-man show, UTEP received stellar contributions from Nathan Jeffery (531 yards), Josh Bell (256) and Autrey Golden (101) out of the backfield while racking up 27 rushing touchdowns as a team.
 Meanwhile Golden (31) and Jones (30) flashed their versatility by ranking 1-2 on the team in receptions.